axelhahn/ahcrawler/docs/10_Description/30_Requirements.md

 ## Requirements

-The tool is designed to run on a local machine, a vm or your own server.
+The tool is designed to run on a local machine, a vm or your own server or as docker container.

 * any webserver plus PHP
 * PHP: